Coilover: Compression & rebound

 Compression occurs when the piston inside the damper is moved inwards, increasing the pressure of the fluid in the chamber.
 Adjusting compression changes the motion of the vehicle's unsprung weight, modifying how quickly weight will shift downwards towards the wheel.
 Rebound is the result of the piston moving back after having been compressed, resulting in compression of the fluid once more.
 Adjustments made to rebound control the motion of the vehicle's sprung weight, changing how rapidly weight will be shifted away from the wheel.

-Coilover Alternatives

-Nitrogen-charged struts can be used as a more stable alternative to coilovers since they do not unload or push off, increasing stability.